-The new Hulu teen comedy PEN15 is getting plenty of praise for depicting its cast of young teenagers, mostly in middle school, as the complicated people they tend to be in real life.
+Hulu's teen comedy PEN15 has received plenty of praise for depicting its cast of young teenagers, mostly in middle school, as the complicated people they tend to be in real life.
 For the most part, the cast of young characters is played by actors who are actually teenagers — with two notable exceptions.
 For the characters of Maya and Anna, the two best friends at the heart of the show, creators Maya Erskine and Anna Konkle portray their tweenaged avatars, inspired by their real teenage years and the struggles they faced at that age.

 "At the same time, they strained to come up with a concept that would allow them, then in their late 20s, to play themselves," the article narrates.
 Some of the discarded ideas were even wilder than the ultimate concept: "Maybe they were cult members who had taken refuge in a middle school?
 Oddly large foster children?
 'I just had this vision of Maya swaddled on a doorstep,' says Konkle."